-That WALGA move to seek that the State Government declare Shark Attack as a 'hazard' within the Emergency Management Regulations (2006) and assign an Hazard Management Agency, for the development and maintenance of Hazard Management Arrangements.
-This agency would then also be responsible for the provision of community information and advice, to enable the community to make informed decisions with their use of the marine environment.
+- That WALGA move to seek that the State Government declare Shark Attack as a 'hazard' within the Emergency Management Regulations (2006) and assign an Hazard Management Agency, for the development and maintenance of Hazard Management Arrangements.
+This agency would then also be responsible for the provision of community information and advice, to enable the community to make informed decisions with their use of the marine environment. - That WALGA recommend the adoption of the South West Local Government Response Flowchart and Responsibility Matrix, as the basis for Local Government response to any credible risk from sharks in local waters. - That WALGA act on behalf of WA Local Governments in the negotiation with the Department of Fisheries, to ensure that Local Government Officers are not expected to make any response decisions, where they do not have the Subject Matter Expertise, nor jurisdiction (i.e. when to open a beach after sighting, or when to close a beach etc.) for those decisions.

-The Shark hazard in WA is not a 'declared hazard' under the Emergency Management Regulations.
-No agency is identified to be responsible to manage community information or advice, nor develop arrangements to manage the hazard.
-The Department of Fisheries has developed draft Hazard Plans that
+The Shark hazard in WA is not a

+'declared hazard' under the Emergency Management Regulations.
+No agency is identified to be responsible to to manage the hazard.